openSUSE/obs-landing/_posts/development/2025-09-11-details_new_request-workflow.md

 ### Reviews

-To reach an agreement among people about proposed changes, reviewer need to give a formal verdict.
-Reviews are an equal important part of the collaboration process.
+To reach an agreement among people about proposed changes, reviewers need to give a formal verdict.
+Reviews are an equally important part of the collaboration process.
 That is why we show the reviews and their status right next to the conversation.

 From this section of the page you can also involve more people and give your own verdict on the proposed changes.